sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ### Generate comma-separated values (CSV) templates

-Since we already have an SQLite in-memory database that was automatically created in the previous step, let's now fill it with some test data.
+Since we already have an SQLite in-memory database that was automatically created in the previous step, let's now fill it with initial data.

 1. Run the following command in the **incident-management** root folder of your project: